hydropix/TranslateBookWithLLM/README.md

    OPENROUTER_MODEL=anthropic/claude-sonnet-4
    ```

-💡 **Tip**: Start with free models like `google/gemini-2.0-flash-exp:free` to test, then upgrade to premium models for better quality!
+💡 **Tip**: Start with cheap models like `google/gemini-2.0-flash-001` to test, then upgrade to premium models for better quality!

 ### 3. ☁️ OpenAI (Cloud - Paid)